What Saudi's royal reshuffle means for world

 There is a thirst for change in Saudi.
 But there is a difference between loosening up in the sense of letting women drive and loosening up power structures inside the ruling House of Saud.

-A younger population is driving this desire for change and the Saudis know that the monarchy cannot inoculate itself from the internet and modern life.
+A younger population is driving this desire for change and the Saudis know that the monarchy cannot inoculate itself from the Internet and modern life.
 Just don't expect big changes overnight.